josephdwebb/josephdwebb.github.io/_research/ticks.md

 ---
 layout: post
 title: What makes a Tick Tick?
-caption: Evaluating the Impact of Climatic Factors on Tick-Borne Pathogen Prevalence - Insights from Ixodes scapularis and its Borrelia burgdorferi, Anaplasma phagocytophilum, and Babesia microti Pathogens
+caption: Evaluating the Impact of Climatic Factors on Tick-Borne Pathogen Prevalence
 description: >
   Summarizing my work in UVM Honors Thesis Work.
 date: 1 April 2024